evt/callback/README.md

 Let your service delete objects in the database when they have not been received for more than 30 seconds.

-Important: due to business constraints, we are not allowed to miss any callback to our service.
+**Important**: due to business constraints, we are not allowed to miss any callback to our service.

 Write code so that all errors are properly recovered and that the endpoint is always available.